 On August 24th 2013, leading global market research firm A.C.
 Nielsen celebrated its 90th anniversary.
 To mark the occasion, the company launched an interactive web-based timeline highlighting the key achievements over their 90-year reign.
 According to a press release that accompanied the launch (Nielsen, 2013), the website was designed to showcase the numerous innovations introduced by Nielsen over the past nine decades.
 Scrolling through the timeline, however, a different picture emerges; one that reveals a relatively consistent and conservative approach to audience measurement.
 This alternative narrative is consonant with scholarly accounts of the television ratings industry (Balnaves and O’Regan, 2011; Bermejo, 2009; Buzzard, 2012; Meehan, 1990).
 Indeed, having established itself as the dominant force in market research in the 1940s, and with relatively limited competition since that time (Buzzard, 2012), Nielsen has had little incentive to innovate and has therefore been able to maintain its dominant position in the market by pursuing the same core strategy of sampling audiences.
 The logic that underpins this approach dictates that a small sample, if truly representative of the television viewing audience, can accurately apply to the entire market.
 As one ratings executive put it: ‘If you have a bowl of soup in which all the ingredients are thoroughly mixed, you do not have to eat the entire bowl to know how the soup tastes’ (Seiler in Buzzard, 2011: 47)

 Today, however, small group sampling is not nearly as effective.
 Audiences are increasingly fragmented, watching at different times and on different screens.
-To return to the analogy above: it’s hard to know how the soup tastes if the ingredients are in different bowls. s a result of widespread changes in , the long-established system of sampling audiences as they watch content in their living rooms is clearly no longer as effective as it once was.
+To return to the analogy above: it’s hard to know how the soup tastes if the ingredients are in different bowls.
+Moreover, likening the audience to a bowl of soup presupposes that the recipe is always the same, whereas in reality the demographic make-up of the audience is constantly changing.
+Thus, as a result of widespread changes in the profile of the audience as well as the development of new viewing practices, the long-established system of sampling audiences as they watch content in their living rooms is clearly no longer as effective as it once was.
 To be fair, the Nielsen timeline does highlight some examples of how the company has responded to these changes, such as the inclusion of time-shifted viewing figures and the introduction of a more comprehensive methodology that allows for the monitoring of content across multiple screens.
 Yet the timeline stops at a rather critical juncture in the company’s history.
 Just two months after the website’s launch, Nielsen announced the introduction of their latest and arguably most innovative measurement service: a new metric that utilises enormous quantities of data mined from Twitter, aptly named the Nielsen Twitter Television Ratings (NTTRs).
 In contrast to the company’s legacy system of monitoring audiences on the basis of small group sampling, this new approach to audience research uses vast, if not quite complete, datasets and thus represents a major shift in ratings methodologies; the implications of which are the subject of this article.